About Me

 Talks & Conferences

-EPSC2024 - Berlin, Germany, Sept 2024 [talk]
+EPSC2024 - Berlin, Germany, Sept 2024 [contributed talk]

-UKI Discs - University of Warwick, UK, Sept 2024 [talk]
+UKI Discs - University of Warwick, UK, Sept 2024 [contributed talk]

 ISSI Workshop, Exocomets - Bern, CH, Jul 2024 [invited]

-ESPF seminar - STScI, Baltimore, USA, Apr 2024 [invited speaker]
+ESPF seminar - STScI, Baltimore, USA, Apr 2024 [invited talk]

-ESPF seminar - STScI, Baltimore, USA, Dec 2022 [invited speaker]
+ESPF seminar - STScI, Baltimore, USA, Dec 2022 [invited talk]

-Debris Disc group - IoA, Cambridge, UK, Nov 2022 [invited speaker]
+Debris Disc group - IoA, Cambridge, UK, Nov 2022 [invited talk]

-Debris Discs: At Home and Abroad - Jena, Germany, Aug 2022 [talk]
+Debris Discs: At Home and Abroad - Jena, Germany, Aug 2022 [contributed talk]

 National Astronomy Meeting - University of Warwick, UK, Jul 2022 [participation]